 This is an especially good tip for chest freezers.
 Cover the freezer with a few blankets to help insulate it even further.

 TIP ►► Be sure to leave the vent uncovered.
-Even though your freezer isn’t working during a power outage, you don’t want to strain it if the power comes back on and you aren’t home to remove the blanket from the vent.
+Even though your freezer isn’t working during a power outage, you don’t want that vent blocked in the event of a power return.

 Stock Up Your Coolers

 If you can, get as much ice as possible from local stores.
 Go home and fill up the bathtub, the washing machine (top loading), coolers and the sink with ice.
 You can use them as ways to keep food cold.
-This is particularly a good idea for refrigerated items since they won’t be able to keep their cool as long as frozen ones, but it can be a way to extend the life of some foods while you await the return of power or a new freezer if your freezer has died.
+This is particularly a good idea for refrigerated items since they won’t be able to keep their cool as long as frozen ones.
+It can also be a way to extend the life of some foods while you await the return of power or a new freezer if your freezer has died.

 Add Ice to the freezer